The Best Care for Stroke Rehabilitation

 Treatment and Advanced Technology in Stroke Rehabilitation

 Younker Rehabilitation incorporates advanced treatment and state-of-the-art technology to achieve optimal outcomes and help individuals who have experienced a stroke regain function on the affected side of their body.
-Within our team of physical and occupational therapists and speech language pathologists, Younker Rehabilitation has over 175 years of combined clinical therapy experience.
-Their expertise and understanding of patients' needs has helped transform Younker Rehabilitation into a facility rich with advanced and customized innovation, ensuring the greatest opportunity for patient rehabilitation.
+Within our team of physical and occupational therapists and speech-language pathologists, Younker Rehabilitation has over 175 years of combined clinical therapy experience.
+Their expertise and understanding of patients' needs have helped transform Younker Rehabilitation into a facility rich with advanced and customized innovation, ensuring the greatest opportunity for patient rehabilitation.
 Some of the treatments and equipment available to appropriate stroke patients include:

 - Adaptive equipment such as a reacher, dressing stick, or sock aide to increase independence when dressing.